-The Program of Studies is published in late December or early January each year.
+The Program of Studies is published in January each year.
 Beginning in February, students consult with guidance counselors, appropriate faculty members, and parents, in order to develop a sound academic program for the coming year.
 In early spring, a few weeks are designated to complete the registration process.
 Through Group Advisory classes, administrators, and counselors guide students through the online registration process.